 2. Keep personal stories in good taste.
 Keep in mind who your audience is.
 It is usually comprised of multiple generations of family, friends, and work colleagues.
 Don't tell any stories that may come across as inappropriate or mention exes.
 Your friend's boss really doesn't need to know details about how the bachelor party went down or how bad a previous flame was.
 Keep your tone light and positive, always bringing it back to the newlyweds and the present moment.

 3. Be mindful of inside jokes.
-"There’s nothing wrong with an inside joke, but only if you make sure the audience finds themselves on the inside through your telling of it," explains Colin.
+"There’s nothing wrong with an inside joke, but only if you make sure the audience finds themselves on the inside through your telling of it," Colin explains.
 "Otherwise, inside jokes for the sake of inside jokes tell an audience it’s okay to tune out because you aren’t talking to them.
 Once you go down that road it’s tough to get their attention back."
 He adds that if you're going to be using humor in the toast, be sure to balance it with emotional undercurrents to provide depth.

 4. Be yourself.
 "A fancy, polished, well-rehearsed version of yourself," Colin says.
 "If you’re not a comedian, don’t be a comedian.
 But know that a light touch of humor will go a long way because it’s unexpected, and that can be a lot of fun."
 The same goes for sentimentality; it's all about striking the right harmony.
 And remember, your friends know who you are, and they'll definitely be able to tell if you're just putting on a show for the crowd.
 Stay true to yourself and be genuine.

 5. Time it.
 Toasts are usually around five minutes long—enough time to share a few sweet memories or sentiments, but not so long that guests lose interest.